Their land was taken from them, they were forced to live on reservations, they didn't have the manpower to fight, and they couldn't farm or hunt.

 The British Crown A+ Students Only!!

-After the Sepoy Mutiny of 1857, control of the Indian government passed from the British East India Company to the British Crown.
-This transition was formalized with the Government of India Act 1858, which established direct rule by the British government and marked the beginning of the British Raj.
-Queen Victoria was proclaimed Empress of India in 1876, symbolizing this new phase of colonial administration.
+After the Sepoy Mutiny of 1857, control of the Indian government was transferred from the British East India Company to the British Crown.
+This transition was formalized through the Government of India Act 1858, which established direct control of India by the British government.
+The British Raj was then established, marking a significant shift in colonial administration and governance in India.

 government policies